dkoh05/ib_cs_ia/README.md

 - click 'Apply and Close'

 ### 5. Set up environment variable(s)
-- Go to 'Run Config.' --> 'Environment' tab --> click on 'Add' button
+Go to 'Run Config.' --> 'Environment' tab --> click on 'Add' button.
-- Type your variable name and the value (which is the path to your database file)
+Type your variable name and the value.

-	Note: Set the name as 'DB_URL' and the value depending on your path to database file.
-	The format of 'value': `jdbc:sqlite:<path>`
+Environment variable list:

+* DB_URL: Format `jdbc:sqlite:<path>`; the URI/pathway to connect to your local database
+* EMAIL_PASSWORD: the password of the sender's email